-This part of the Remuneration Committee's report sets out the proposed Remuneration policy which will be subject to a binding vote at the 2014 Annual General Meeting.
+This part of the Remuneration Committee's report sets out the Remuneration policy which was subject to a binding vote at the 2014 Annual General Meeting.
 It is not subject to audit.
-The Remuneration policy will take effect from the close of the Annual General Meeting on 24 April 2014.
-The policy is determined by the Company's Remuneration Committee.
+The Remuneration policy, which was determined by the Company's Remuneration Committee, took effect from the close of the Annual General Meeting on 24 April 2014.